-(5) If the petitioner is a law enforcement officer or agency, the petitioner shall make a good faith effort to provide notice to a family or household member of the respondent and to any known third party who may be at risk of violence.
-The notice must state that the petitioner intends to petition the court for an extreme risk protection order or has already done so, and include referrals to appropriate resources, including mental health, domestic violence, and counseling resources.
+(6) If the petitioner is a law enforcement officer or agency, the petitioner shall make a good faith effort to provide notice to a family or household member of the respondent and to any known third party who may be at risk of violence.
+The notice must state that the petitioner intends to petition the court for an extreme risk protection order or has already done so, and include referrals to appropriate resources, including behavioral health, domestic violence, and counseling resources.
 The petitioner must attest in the petition to having provided such notice, or attest to the steps that will be taken to provide such notice.

-(6) If the petition states that disclosure of the petitioner's address would risk harm to the petitioner or any member of the petitioner's family or household, the petitioner's address may be omitted from all documents filed with the court.
+(7) If the petition states that disclosure of the petitioner's address would risk harm to the petitioner or any member of the petitioner's family or household, the petitioner's address may be omitted from all documents filed with the court.
 If the petitioner has not disclosed an address under this subsection, the petitioner must designate an alternative address at which the respondent may serve notice of any motions.
 If the petitioner is a law enforcement officer or agency, the address of record must be that of the law enforcement agency.

-(7) Within ninety days of receipt of the master copy from the administrative office of the courts, all court clerk's offices shall make available the standardized forms, instructions, and informational brochures required by RCW 7.94.150.
+(8) Within ninety days of receipt of the master copy from the administrative office of the courts, all court clerk's offices shall make available the standardized forms, instructions, and informational brochures required by RCW 7.94.150.
 Any assistance or information provided by clerks under this section does not constitute the practice of law and clerks are not responsible for incorrect information contained in a petition.

-(8) No fees for filing or service of process may be charged by a court or any public agency to petitioners seeking relief under this chapter.
+(9) No fees for filing or service of process may be charged by a court or any public agency to petitioners seeking relief under this chapter.
 Petitioners shall be provided the necessary number of certified copies, forms, and instructional brochures free of charge.

-(9) A person is not required to post a bond to obtain relief in any proceeding under this section.
+(10) A person is not required to post a bond to obtain relief in any proceeding under this section.

-(10) The superior courts of the state of Washington have jurisdiction over proceedings under this chapter.
+(11) The superior courts of the state of Washington have jurisdiction over proceedings under this chapter.
+The juvenile court may hear a proceeding under this chapter if the respondent is under the age of eighteen years.
 Additionally, district and municipal courts have limited jurisdiction over issuance and enforcement of ex parte extreme risk protection orders issued under RCW 7.94.050.
 The district or municipal court shall set the full hearing provided for in RCW 7.94.040 in superior court and transfer the case.
 If the notice and order are not served on the respondent in time for the full hearing, the issuing court has concurrent jurisdiction with the superior court to extend the ex parte extreme risk protection order.
-[2017 c 3 § 4 (Initiative Measure No. 1491, approved November 8, 2016).]